JaskaranM/JaskaranM/JaskaranMahal.md

 # Hello, I'm Jaskaran
 <a href="https://www.linkedin.com/in/jaskaran-mahal-555a98327/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a computer science student, studying at Aston University with a profound interest in technology and a fixation on finding solutions for complex problems.
+Problem solving and multidisciplinary talent is at the forefront of my adaptive problem solving skills that I hone and sharpen on a daily basis whilst studying computer science at Aston University
 ## Objective
 My journey in computer science from a young age has led to my profound interest in the variety of sectors.
 As I ventured down this path further, I found my passion for cybersecurity and have taken great interest in this ever-changing digital environment that is the backbone of society.
 My objective and goal is to enter the cybersecurity field into roles such as cybersecurity engineer, analyst or penetration tester.